tknerr/etka2017-demo-repo/README.md

 Demo repository for my [#ETKA 2017 talk](https://entwicklertag.de/karlsruhe/2017/automatisierte-entwickler) talk about automating developer VMs.
 It contains all the code snippets to be shown (more or less likely in that order...)

-Slides:
+## Slides

+Find the slides here:

  * [Automatisierte Entwickler VMs -- "works on my machine" zählt nicht mehr ;-)](https://www.slideshare.net/tknerr/automatisierte-entwickler-vms-works-on-my-machine-zhlt-nicht-mehr)

 ## Development Environment

-Everything shown in the talk runs in "Linus Kitchen" (which itself is a developer VM):
+Everything shown in the talk was run in "Linus Kitchen" (a developer VM for hacking on infrastructure-as-code):

  * [Linus' Kitchen](https://github.com/tknerr/linus-kitchen) - a developer VM with Chef, Vagrant and Docker for hacking on Infrastructure-as-Code stuff